 Diarrhea treatments include:

-- Treatments that bulk the stools, such as a high-fiber diet or fiber supplement (see "Patient information: High-fiber diet (Beyond the Basics)")
+●Treatments that bulk the stools, such as a high-fiber diet or fiber supplement (see "Patient education: High-fiber diet (Beyond the Basics)")

 Treatment trial — Your doctor or nurse might recommend trying a treatment before further testing.
 This approach can help to narrow down the list of possible causes of your diarrhea.

 ●A trial of antibiotics, for an infection

 ●Changing your diet, for a possible food allergy or problem absorbing nutrients (such as lactose intolerance)

 Treating complications — Chronic or severe diarrhea can lead to potentially serious complications, including dehydration and malnutrition.
 While you are being evaluated, you should be sure to drink plenty of fluids.
 You are drinking enough fluids if your urine is a light yellow color.

 If you are not able to drink enough fluids and you become dehydrated, you may be given fluids into a vein (IV) to replace the fluids and electrolytes (salts) lost in diarrhea.
 This will not cure your diarrhea, but it can prevent more serious complications.

 Your healthcare provider is the best source of information for questions and concerns related to your medical problem.